-The existing Overall Liveability Index demonstrates that the properties interfacing with the Golf Course are isolated from access to local amenity.
-Improving community uses and permability in and through the Golf Course will improve the liveability of this area.
+The existing Overall Accessibility to Amenity Index demonstrates that the properties interfacing with the Golf Course are isolated from access to local amenity.
+Improving community uses and permeability in and through the Golf Course will improve the liveability of this area.

-Future investment in this area should focus on diversifying the use of open space to meet community needs, as well as provding improved cycling and public transport connectivity to access local services.
+Future investment in this area should focus on diversifying the use of open space to meet community needs, as well as providing improved cycling and public transport connectivity to access local services.